-Group Discussion or GD, is used by an organization (company, institute, business school etc.) to gauge whether a candidate has certain personality traits desired by them like communication skills, leadership, teamwork etc.
+Group Discussion or Group Exercises are used by an organization (company, institute, business school etc.) to gauge whether a candidate has certain personality traits desired by them like communication skills, leadership, teamwork etc.

-In some institutes, Group Discussion is based on a topic or a case study, while in others, it is based on a picture or audio-visual clip shown to the students.
+In some institutes, the group exercises are based on a topic, case study, picture or audio-visual clip shown to the students.
 The topics are a good mix of current as well as abstract topics.Few general topics from previous year GDs are Child Labour, Global Warming, and Corruption.

-In case-study based GDs, a situation is given to the candidates and they need to analyze it and then give solutions to the main problem mentioned in the case.
+In case-study based GE, a situation is given to the candidates and they need to analyze it and then give solutions to the main problem mentioned in the case.
 The case studies are generally related to situations in the professional world.
-In SIBM, the duration of GD is 15 minutes, which includes 2 minutes thinking time.
+Generally, the duration of GD is 15 minutes, which includes 2 minutes thinking time.
 There are 2 panelists and in each group there are about 8-10 members.

 Essay Writing (WAT)